 Healthcare professionals and the industry at large are still enduring challenging circumstances.
 The healthcare industry faces some of the highest rates of burnout in any industry, for obvious reasons; long hours, meticulous procedures, a high-stress environment and a multitude of other factors.
 In fact, the issue of burnout was a major problem in the healthcare industry long before the COVID-19 pandemic arrived in full force earlier this year.
 However, with the increased use of digital solutions during this crisis, healthcare professionals may be getting a glimpse into a more hands-off future aided by technology.

 Some healthcare IT vendors are updating their software to better identify patterns and potential signs of trouble.
-The goal is to ensure that doctors and other frontline medical staff are asking patients about recent travel and relevant symptoms, which allows these IT tools to relay information out to patients and providers quickly and efficiently.
+The goal of such digital transformation in the healthcare is to ensure that doctors and other frontline medical staff are asking patients about recent travel and relevant symptoms, which allows these IT tools to relay information out to patients and providers quickly and efficiently.
 Doctors and facilities are now able to keep virtual records of a patient’s medical history, enhancing the collaboration and communication needed to properly diagnose or treat a patient wherever or whenever they fall ill.
 Florida-based health information exchange, HIE Networks, has retooled its systems to make it easier for providers to access patient health data, regardless of where that patient had previously accessed care.
 This is all in an effort to break down silos and create “care teams” for a patient because when doctors, nurses, advanced practice providers, caseworkers, and others are involved in patient care, outcomes inevitably improve.

 Distributed Agile Development for the Healthcare Industry